Blatts12/filtr/README.md

-# Pex
+# Filtr

 Parameter validation library for Elixir with Phoenix integration.

-Pex provides a flexible, plugin-based system for validating and casting parameters in Phoenix applications.
+Filtr provides a flexible, plugin-based system for validating and casting parameters in Phoenix applications.
 It offers seamless integration with Phoenix Controllers and LiveViews using an attr-style syntax similar to Phoenix Components.

 ## Features